rickyklu/toastmarketingquiz/README.md

 * Set up:

-1. Styling must be written in Sass/SCSS, and using a compiler such as Gulp to pipe to CSS.
+1. Styling must be written in Sass/SCSS, and use a compiler such as Gulp to pipe to CSS.
-1. ES6 friendly syntax in development.
+1. ES6 syntax in development.

 * API Requirements